jmas/plan9-9front-notes/project-forum-in-go.md

 # Project for Plan 9 / 9front: Forum written in Go

 Forum that written in Go that sould looks good from UI/UX perspective for Plan 9 / 9front users.
 I love forums.
 I love to chatting using [disqus.com](https://disqus.com) comments system.
 Ideal example of UI/UX is [forum at itch.io](https://itch.io/community).
 So I need to make similar forum that sould looks not like shit in popular 9front browsers.
 Also it would be great if it will be freandly for Search Engines and AI parsers.
 Just because we need to make it useful for modern people.
 Also it would be great if it uses accessibilities standards.

+I should be able to run this forum on 9front for development and also it should be optimized for run on hosting [ukraine.com.ua](https://www.ukraine.com.ua/).
+On the hosting I found [blog post that tells that I can host Go projects there](https://www.ukraine.com.ua/news/hosting/webapp/) and [wiki says how to setup go program](https://www.ukraine.com.ua/wiki/hosting/web-servers/proxying/#go).
+So my target is to develop the forum completely on 9front and run it on the hosting.